kreismit/ECE4960/labs.md

 Rather than analyzing the motor torque and the wheel radius independently, I choose to treat the robot as a block being pushed by a force whose magnitude is the motor torque &div; the wheel radius.

-Given that the maximum incline a robot with medium-drained battery can clime is 45°, finding the motor force becomes a simple statics problem:
+Given that the maximum incline a robot with medium-drained battery can climb is 45°, finding the motor force becomes a simple statics problem:

 ![Hand calculations and sketches](Lab11/Images/Lab11_HandCalcs.jpg)